allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 #### 1. TFE installation

-Install Node from [nodejs.org](https://nodejs.org/).
-Once Node is installed, open a command terminal in the directory you want to install TFE into and run the following commands to clone the repository and install the dependencies:
+Install Node (v20 or above) from [nodejs.org](https://nodejs.org/).
+Once Node is installed, **open a command terminal** in the directory you want to install TFE into.
+Run the following commands to clone the repository and install the dependencies:

 ```bash
 git clone https://github.com/allen-cell-animated/timelapse-colorizer.git